PagerDuty/pagerduty-change-events-action/README.md

 **Required** The integration key that identifies the PagerDuty service the change was made to, added as a GitHub secret for the repository.

+### `custom-event`

+Custom event summary.
+If provided the GitHub event type is ignored and the given summary used.
+A link to the run is included in the change event.

 ## Example usage

 ```yaml